 Following Bonacini’s retirement, early music specialist Thomas Crawford took the helm for four seasons, from 1989-1992.
 His appearance onstage in a wolf’s costume during a children’s concert that included Carnival of the Animals and Peter and the Wolf, brought down the house.
 He was followed in 1993 by Tibor Pusztai, former assistant conductor and composer in residence of the Hartford Symphony, who remained until 2005.
 By this time, the orchestra had expanded its repertory to include woodwinds and brass on a regular basis.
 Once again, the group voted an identity change, and in 1995 became the Connecticut Valley Chamber Orchestra (CVCO).
 Pusztai, a highly regarded composer himself, continued to emphasize the performance of new works.
 Participation in community events, such as First Night, and collaboration with other organizations, especially vocal ensembles, were a regular feature of each concert season.

 In April, 2012, Joseph Hodge was appointed as Music Director.
 Praised for his “musicianship and energy on stage” (Journal Inquirer), Joseph served as the orchestra’s Music Director until April 2018.
-He received his Master’s of Music in orchestral conducting from the Hartt School of Music, where he studied with Edward Cumming and was the Assistant Conductor of the Hartt Symphony Orchestra.
-He brought a high level of musicianship and energy not only to the stage but to weekly rehearsals as well.
-Under his direction, the orchestra has drawn in new members, showcased a variety of local and regional soloists and has expanded its audience base.
+He received his Master’s of Music in orchestral conducting from the Hartt School of Music in 2012, where he studied with Edward Cumming and was the Assistant Conductor of the Hartt Symphony Orchestra.
+He brought a high level of musicianship and energy not only to the stage but to weekly rehearsals.
+Under his direction, the orchestra drew in new members, showcased a variety of local and regional soloists and expanded its audience base.

 And, as reflects the ever-evolving nature of the orchestra, our name was changed in April 2014 to The Connecticut Valley Symphony Orchestra (CVSO).